Panasonic Group's DEI in Data

 Illustration: Key points of this initiative

-• Reasons for the gender gap in remuneration in management positions are not considered to stem from remuneration structures or systems, but rather the influence of factors such as disparities in the grade system.
+• Reasons for the gender gap in remuneration are not considered to stem from remuneration structures or systems, but rather the influence of factors such as disparities in the grade system.
 As such, we will work to ensure diversity at management level that is not prescribed by characteristics such as gender, etc.

 Employment of people with disabilities (Japan region)

 Illustration: Image of an employee in a wheelchair.
-Figure: Line graph showing the employment rate of people with disabilities in the Japan region, which was 2.16% in 2014, 2.15% in 2015, 2.18% in 2016, 2.15% in 2017 and 2018, 2.20% in 2019, 2.33% in 2020, 2.40% in 2021, and 2.41% in 2022.
+Figure: Line graph showing the employment rate of people with disabilities in the Japan region, which was 2.16% in FY 2015, 2.15% in FY 2016, 2.18% in FY 2017, 2.15% in FY 2018 and FY 2019, 2.20% in FY 2020, 2.33% in FY 2021, 2.40% in FY 2022, 2.41% in FY 2023, and 2.45% in FY 2024.
 Illustration: Image of an employee in a wheelchair.
-Figure: Line graph showing the employment rate of people with disabilities in the Japan region, which was 2.16% in 2014, 2.15% in 2015, 2.18% in 2016, 2.15% in 2017 and 2018, 2.20% in 2019, 2.33% in 2020, 2.40% in 2021, and 2.41% in 2022.
+Figure: Line graph showing the employment rate of people with disabilities in the Japan region, which was 2.16% in FY 2015, 2.15% in FY 2016, 2.18% in FY 2017, 2.15% in FY 2018 and FY 2019, 2.20% in FY 2020, 2.33% in FY 2021, 2.40% in FY 2022, 2.41% in FY 2023, and 2.45% in FY 2024.

 Illustration: Key points of this initiative